Bulloch COVID cases in ‘substantial spread’

 Bulloch saw its largest one-day increase so far, 36 cases, in the 24 hours before his Wednesday report.

-The Bulloch County resident death toll from the disease has not increased recently, remaining at three.
-So far, 20 Bulloch residents have been hospitalized with COVID-19.
-This increased by one person in Friday’s report.
+So far, 24 Bulloch residents have been hospitalized with COVID-19.
+This increased by four people since Friday.

-East Georgia Regional Medical Center was caring for eight COVID-19 patients, who may or may not be Bulloch residents.
-The number of coronavirus patients in the hospital was down from a peak of 12.
+As of Monday afternoon, East Georgia Regional Medical Center was caring for 14 COVID-19 patients, who may or may not be Bulloch residents.
+The current number of coronavirus patients in the hospital is the most at any one time since the first patient was admitted in April.

-Bulloch County EMS transported two positive COVID-19 patients Thursday.
-To date, the Emergency Medical Service had transported 28 probable COVID-19 patients and 13 confirmed.
-The number of confirmed transports had increased by two in 24 hours.
+Bulloch County EMS transported three positive and four possible COVID-19 positive patients over the weekend, bringing the total number of patients transported to 32 probable and 17 confirmed cases.

-The SPOC/Specimen Point of Collection site is located at the local Health Department, 1 West Altman Street in Statesboro.
+The Specimen Point of Collection site is located at the local Health Department, 1 W. Altman St. in Statesboro.
 For an appointment, please call 855-473-4374.

 Again, people should not go to the hospital to seek COVID-19 testing.
 East Georgia Regional Medical Center is currently only able to test inpatients and those undergoing urgent surgical procedures.